mokjpn/mastodon/README.md

 [Mastodon](https://i.imgur.com/NhZc40l.png) (m.okadajp.org instance)
 ========
 This repository contains source code of https://m.okadajp.org/ Mastodon instance.
-The instance supports syntax highlighting with hightlight-js, and MathJax with mathjax-rails gem.
+The instance was built to support syntax highlighting with hightlight-js, and MathJax with mathjax-rails gem.
+But currently these features are disabled to catch up with the newest upstream version.

 For original Mastodon sources, please refer to the original repo (tootsuite/mastodon).

 [![Build Status](http://img.shields.io/travis/tootsuite/mastodon.svg)][travis]